The Journey of a Chef: Inspiration from La Maison Tokyo

 Ikeda Spa – Experience Japan’s Finest in Singapore

-Just as the Michelin-starred establishments pride themselves on using the finest ingredients to create unforgettable dishes, Ikeda Spa emphasizes holistic wellness with high-quality products and treatments that honour the art of Japanese traditions.
-Imagine unwinding in a warm, calming environment steeped in the principles of Japanese omotenashi.
-Treatments such as the signature hinoki onsen baths or authentic ganbanyoku massages allow you to experience the same dedication to wellness that you encountered at above Michelin-rated restaurants.
+Just as the Michelin-starred establishments pride themselves on using the finest ingredients to create unforgettable dishes, Ikeda Spa emphasises holistic wellness with high-quality products and treatments that honour the art of Japanese traditions.
+Imagine unwinding in a warm, calming environment steeped in the principles of Japanese hospitality, known as omotenashi.
+Treatments such as the signature hinoki onsen baths or authentic ganbanyoku massages allow you to experience the same dedication to wellness that you encountered at the above Michelin-rated restaurants.

 So, if you want to end your Michelin-starred meal on a high note, swing by Ikeda Spa and enjoy a FREE Onsen session with any massage or facial — because every Michelin-starred meal deserves a serene backdrop of relaxation.